TorchLean

 • optim.sgd, optim.adam, and optim.adamw construct optimizer configurations.

-Those names live behind the same public facade, with implementation details in the training runtime and the runtime optimizer definitions.
+Manual callbacks and step-by-step loops live under Trainer.Advanced; ordinary tutorials should not need them.
+Those names live behind the same public API, with implementation details in the training runtime and the runtime optimizer definitions.

 1.3.3.
 Inspecting Runs🔗